hibeekaey/open-source-project-generator/configs/README.md

 This directory contains example configuration files for the Open Source Project Generator.
 These examples demonstrate different project types and configuration options.

+## Version Management

+All dependency versions are centrally managed in `versions.yaml` - a single source of truth for all framework and tool versions used in generated projects.

+**Quick Commands:**

+- `make check-versions` - Check for outdated versions
+- `make update-versions` - Update to latest versions without prompting

+**Files:**

+- `versions.yaml` - Version configuration (single source of truth)
+- `VERSIONS.md` - Comprehensive version management guide

+See [VERSIONS.md](./VERSIONS.md) for detailed documentation on the version management system.

 ## Available Examples

 ### Quick Start